mirkokiefer/aws-lib/README.md

 ## Contributing
+*At livelycode we currently can't invest enough time to merge and test all new contributions.
+So our friends at [mapbox](https://github.com/mapbox) offered to jump in and help maintain this library.
+We have granted [Ian Ward](https://github.com/ianshward) commit access to this repository.*

 aws-lib is designed to be easily extensible.
 If you want to add support for a service, have a look at an [existing client](https://github.com/livelycode/aws-lib/blob/master/lib/ec2.js) and simply follow the pattern.
 When submitting a pull request please add a test for at least one API call.